bisi-leye/ClassPracticeTutoring/README.md

-# ClassPracticeTutoring
+# ClassPractice
-This is project report created in class while tutoring beginners in data analytics.
+This repository was created while tutoring my students on how to create a GitHub repository.

+The below ("Read more" line) was used to show them how to hyperlink in their readme description.
 Read more about the project [here](https://medium.com/@olabisiolaleye/customer-churn-analysis-using-power-bi-18e25233fdf2)